pippinbarr/the-artist-is-present-2/process/to-do.md

 - ~~Trigger crying on some probability (not always right away either)~~

 ## Timing
-- Infinite timing issues
+- Infinite timing issues?
+What "feels good" in other words?
-- End of day timer, so that there's a moment where the museum closes and "kicks you out", but just an ending screen that asks you to come back (maybe, likewise, a dialog that comes up to tell you when it's 15 minutes to go or something)
+- ~~End of day timer, so that there's a moment where the museum closes and "kicks you out", but just an ending screen that asks you to come back (maybe, likewise, a dialog that comes up to tell you when it's 15 minutes to go or something).
+Maybe a "Thanks for Playing!" ala Sierra classics~~

 # Generalllllll